Maxime Fleischman

-Maxine Fleischman (born 1932) is a Montreal playwright, composer of some theatrical plays in English in Montreal, Quebec, Canada.
+Maxine Evelyn Fleischman (née Lightstone, September 10, 1932 – December 2, 2000) was a Canadian playwright and a composer of some theatrical plays who was based in Montreal, Quebec.
 Some of her plays were presented under a French adaptation, notably at the Théâtre de la Place, at Place Ville-Marie, in Montreal.
+Fleischman died on December 2, 2000, at the age of 68.